robwilkerson/CakePHP-Audit-Log-Plugin/README.markdown

 ## Limitations

 * Only MySQL is supported.
-It should be a trivial exercise to support other databases, but I don't need to do so for my own use and probably won't do so unless requested.
+It should be (famous last words) a trivial exercise to support other databases, but I don't need to do so for my own use and probably won't do so unless requested.

 ## License